The Best Restaurant In Every London Neighbourhood

 Details: 52 Wilton Way, E8 1BS

-Lyle’s is a tribute to simple, honest British cooking by uberchef James Lowe.
-Located in an airy and rustic warehouse space lightly furnished with wooden tables and chairs, Lyle’s’ menu (which at lunchtime consists of a choice of 12 dishes, and in the evening is a £55 set menu which changes each day) features dishes like Dover sole with jersey royals and land cress; pollan with wild fennel and capers; brown butter cake and rhubarb with custard.
+Lyle’s is a tribute to simple, honest British cooking by uberchef James Lowe (of Young Turks fame).
+Continuing the correlation between light, simple surroundings and excellent food, Lyle’s menu (à la carte at lunch, and a daily changing set menu come evening) features dishes like Dover sole with jersey royals and land cress; pollan with wild fennel and capers; brown butter cake and rhubarb with custard.
 It’s won a lot of awards, and you’ll see why.

 Details: The Tea Building, 56 Shoreditch High Street, E1 6JJ